 When it comes to approaching healthy eating, sometimes your first trip to the grocery store can be overwhelming.
 You may not be ready to start a new diet, follow a strict plan, or write down every bite you place in your mouth.
 That’s okay.
-Sometimes the best start to incorporating healthy choices can simply be to include more healthy alternatives in your refrigerator and pantry.
+Sometimes the best start can simply be adding more healthy alternatives in your refrigerator and pantry with a healthy grocery list.
 Slowly incorporating these healthy swaps can lead to long-lasting healthy choices that are sustainable.

 Tip #1: Create the list before you leave.
 Also, be sure to have a healthy snack before you attempt to shop.
 For example, an apple cut in half and spread with one tablespoon of organic peanut butter.
 Shopping on an empty stomach is a recipe for disaster!

-Tip#3: Choose grains and starches whose ingredient lists start out with the word “whole”.
-Look for whole grain pasta, whole grain breads, brown rice, quinoa, and whole oats, to name a few.
+Tip #3: Choose grains and starches with ingredient lists starting out with the word “whole.”
+Look for whole grain pasta, whole grain breads, brown rice, quinoa and whole oats, to name a few.

 Tip #7: Browse the nuts aisle, adding to your cart a bag of unsalted almonds, walnuts, pistachios to name a few, for a healthy snack or add-on to salads and sides.

 Tip #8: If you choose canned goods, they should be reduced in sodium, aiming for less than 500 milligrams per serving.

 Tip #9: Watch out for the check-out aisle temptation candies.
 Chew on a piece of sugarless gum while waiting your turn to check out and look the other way!